 - 1. The maximum allowed accumulation of compensatory time is 240 hours. - 2.
 The employee's supervisor must approve overtime hours in advance.
-An employee who works overtime without prior approval may be subject to disciplinary action. - 3.
+Employees who works overtime without prior approval may be subject to disciplinary action. - 3.
 Overtime/Compensatory time earned will be accrued on the next regularly scheduled payroll date. - 4.
 Requests for use of compensatory time balance must be made via Time Off Request within payroll software. - 5.
-Upon termination of employment, and employee will be paid for their compensatory time at their hourly rate of pay.
+Upon termination of employment, and employee will be paid for their compensatory time at their hourly rate of pay. - 6.
+Employees must use and exhaust accrued compensatory time before requesting any unpaid leave.